 What Tools Do I Need to Re-pot?

-I have a few tools that I really like when transplanting my plants.
+Here are a few tools that are very helpful when transplanting plants.

 For the indoor gardener, plants are like pets – they need food, water, and a little attention to thrive.
 But unlike animals, plants can outgrow their homes, becoming cramped and stunted in their pots.
 When this happens, it’s time to transplant them into a larger space.